2007 UCLA Bruins football team: Washington

 UCLA was able to bounce back from their embarrassing loss to Utah by beating Washington.
 The Bruins had a rather slow first half with a score of 10–10 at halftime.
 After the break the Bruins managed to gain momentum and outscore the Huskies to win the game.
 The statistics were in heavy favor of the Bruins with the total offensive yards being 537–340 for the Bruins and Huskies respectively.
 Chris Markey rushed for 193 yards, including a touchdown run of 73 yards and another long run for 66 yards.
 Safety Dennis Keyes added a 60-yard interception return for a touchdown, and Matt Slater ran back a kickoff 85 yards for another touchdown.

 Oregon State

 Notre Dame

 UCLA was without its two starting quarterbacks.
 UCLA starter Ben Olson went out with a knee injury late in the first quarter, which left freshman walkon redshirt McLeod Bethel-Thompson to lead the Bruins.
 This was the first appearance for the Irish in the Rose Bowl stadium since the 1925 Rose Bowl.
 The Irish were able to capitalize on Bruin offensive mistakes to recover loose balls.
 This ended one of the worst slumps in Fighting Irish football, and prevented the Irish from equaling their longest losing streak in their history.
-In the 1960 NCAA University Division football season, the Irish lost eight straight games.
+The 1960 Notre Dame Fighting Irish football team lost eight straight games.
 The biggest cheer during the entire game came when the score of the 2007 Stanford vs. Southern California football game was announced.
 Fighting Irish and Bruins fans, who together are arch-rivals of the Trojans, cheered together.